Wichita rallies to replace League 42’s stolen youth baseball equipment

 It didn’t take long for League 42 to restock its baseball gear.

-After the league was robbed of 150-200 bats and equipment bags last week, it asked the community to donate.
-In two hours on Saturday afternoon, more than 100 people showed up at McAdam’s Park to give what they could.
+After the league was recently robbed of 150-200 bats and equipment bags, it asked the community to donate.
+In two hours on Saturday afternoon, more than 100 people showed up at McAdams Park to give what they could.

 “They managed to turn a negative into an incredible positive, and we’re forever grateful for that.
 We’ve recouped all the equipment that was lost, and some,” said Bob Lutz, former Eagle sports columnist and founder of League 42.